Wouter-Missler/lingo-front-end/README.md

 To use the front end you will have to have the back-end running on your local machine, hosted on localhost:8080.

+You can find the live version of this code hosted [here](https://lingo-cisq-wm.vercel.app/)

 ## Learn More About Next.js

 To learn more about Next.js, take a look at the following resources: